ava-labs/avalanche-docs/docs/apis/avalanchego/public-api-server.md

 :::warning Disclaimer

-Ava Labs offers no warranty/guarantee on the quality or uptime of these 3rd party RPC providers
+Ava Labs offers no warranty/guarantee on the quality or uptime of these community RPC providers
 :::

 ### Ankr